cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 :::{figure-md} ftse-100
 <img src="pictures/Chart_FTSE_100.png" alt="An example of discrete data from the FTSE 100.">

 An example of discrete data&mdash;the FTSE 100.
 Year from Dec.
-2021 to Novemver 2022. (c) London Stock Exchange.
+2021 to November 2022. (c) London Stock Exchange.
 :::

 +++ {"slideshow": {"slide_type": "subslide"}}